ejglynn/mhcglobe/README.md

 2) Update the `mhcglobe_dir` variable in `src/paths.py` with the full path to your `mhcglobe` folder.

-3) Create and activate a Python3 virtual environment with the following commands:
+3) From the `mhcglobe` folder create and activate a Python3 virtual environment with the following commands:

     `python3 -m pip install --user --upgrade pip`

     `python3 -m pip install --user virtualenv`

     `python3 -m venv env`

+    `source env/bin/activate`

 4) Install prerequisites in the virtual environment: